 Sex Trafficking: I Am Not For Sale!
 A Conversation with Edie Rhea

-Edie’s father died when she was four years old so when her mother brought a new man into her home, she welcomed him as her father.
+Edie’s father died when she was four years old; so when her mother brought a new man into her home, she welcomed him as her father.
 When she was nine years old, this man began regularly raping her in her home.
-By the time she was twelve, he was taking her to hotel rooms where he trafficked her to men and women for the purpose of sex until she was seventeen.
-How does a child recover from such monstrous treatment?
-Edie’s story offers help and hope to anyone who has been sexually abused and shines a light on the spreading horror of sex trafficking in the United States.
-She offers people who work with children suggestions on how to spot a child who is being abused and how to help them.
-This compelling story uncovers a devastating dark side of humanity but also is a message of help and hope for hurting people.
+By the time she was twelve, he was taking her to hotel rooms, where he trafficked her to men and women for the purpose of sex until she was seventeen.
+How does a child begin to recover from such monstrous treatment?
+Edie’s story offers help and hope to anyone who has been sexually abused, and shines a light on the spreading horror of sex trafficking in the United States.
+She offers people who work with children suggestions on how to spot a child who is being abused, and also how to help them.
+This compelling story uncovers a devastatingly dark side of humanity, but is also a message of help and hope for hurting people.

 More About Edie Rhea

 You can contact Edie via her website or find out more information about how her ministry helps women transition out of sexual slavery!

 "My name is Edie, and no matter who you are, I want you to know there is hope, hope for women who have been enslaved and abused.

 I know that personally.
 And that is what has led me to serve in an area that far too many ignore.

 Whether this is your first time here or if you are already a friend or partner, please know I want to take your call – (813) 949-7495.
 I want to respond to your email.